joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Bonus Damage

 In some situations, attacks may receive an extra die, noted as +d6, +d8, etc. Roll the extra die with your weapon’s damage roll, keeping the **best** result.
-For example, attacks against helpless or unaware targets receive **+d12** bonus damage.
+For example, attacks against helpless or unaware targets receive +d12 bonus damage.

 ### Impaired Attacks

-When an attack is impaired, such as firing into cover or fighting while your hands are bound, roll the **+d4** damage and use the **worst** result.
+When an attack is **impaired**, such as firing into cover or fighting while your hands are bound, roll **+d4** damage and keep the **worst** result.

 ### Critical Hits

-Rolling the **maximum damage** on a weapon’s die roll is a critical hit.
+Rolling the **maximum damage** on a weapon’s die roll is a **critical hit**.
 A critical hit **ignores** the target’s armor and deals the total damage.

 ### Dual-Wielding